-These standards apply to any premises let as a separate dwelling.
-This can include a house, a flat or even just a room if it is let separately from the rest of the building.
-They apply to both tenancies and licences.
+The room and space standards apply to any premises let as a separate dwelling.
+This can include a house, a flat or a room let separately from the rest of the building.
+The standards apply to tenancies, licences and owner occupied premises.

-Both standards define a room as available as sleeping accommodation 'if it is of a type normally used in the locality either as a living room or as a bedroom'.
+A room is available as sleeping accommodation if it is of a type normally used in the locality either as a living room or as a bedroom.
+This could include box rooms, dining rooms, and rooms used as home offices.
 In one case a large kitchen was held to meet this definition.

-Statutory overcrowding is a criminal offence unless it falls within an exception.
-For example, overcrowding due to natural family growth.
+Statutory overcrowding is a criminal offence unless an exception applies.

 The room standard